Christmas Price Index: Results

 Like other lighthearted economic indicators, such as The Economist's Big Mac Index which tracks the price of the Big Mac hamburger in different countries, the Christmas Price Index nevertheless produces results which have meaningful interpretations.

 In general, the prices in the index have reflected the growing service economy in the United States—prices for goods have mostly fallen, but prices for labor have risen greatly.
 The cost of hiring ladies and lords, for example, has risen over 300 percent.
-After the high cost of the dancers, the seven swans are the most expensive item on the index; the unpredictable breeding cycle of swans makes their supply uncertain.
+After the high cost of the dancers, the seven swans are the most expensive item on the index; the unpredictable breeding cycle of swans makes their supply uncertain, and in 1995 a US Trumpeter swan breeding program led to their price halving.
 Much as the United States Consumer Price Index excludes volatile energy and food prices from its "core" index, the core Christmas Price Index excludes the swans; for 2008, the total price index rose 8.1% from 2007, while the core index rose only 1.1%.
 The cheapest item in the index is the partridge, which, in 2008, could be purchased for $20.
 Costs have generally risen and fallen along with the standard Consumer Price Index.

 The survey also tracks the cost of ordering the items online; doing so is significantly more expensive, in part due to shipping costs.
 In 2008, PNC estimated the total cost at $31,956.62, up 2.3% from 2007, while purchasing all 364 items online would cost $131,150.76, an increase of 1.8%.
 However, if the buyer were to purchase each item from the least expensive vendor, the total index would be $19,844.95, a discount of 5.86%.

+The 2020 index did not include nine Ladies Dancing, ten Lords-A-Leaping, eleven Pipers Piping, or twelve Drummers Drumming due to COVID-19 restrictions on live performances.

 Criticisms

 The Christmas Price Index has been criticized for a number of reasons.
 First, the index does not clearly define the products that comprise each of the twelve gifts.
-For example, the price for the eight "maids a-milking" only includes the cost of eight laborers at Federal minimum wage, while milking also requires at least a milk cow, goat, or other such animal, which is an additional cost.
+For example, the price for the eight "maids a-milking" only includes the cost of eight laborers at federal minimum wage, while milking also requires at least a milk cow, goat, or other such animals, which is an additional cost.

 Second, the index also relies on only one data source per gift when a more reliable approach might use several retailers.

 Third, the index prices products that do not actually correspond with the actual gift described.
 The ten "lords a-leaping" are valued by using the cost of hiring male ballet dancers instead of real lords, as lordships are a title of nobility not recognized in the United States.